rpereira91/CSGAMES_AI/README.md

 1. Add your bot in the `JavaBotEntryPoint` file.
 2. Start the java program in `JavaBotEntryPoint`
 3. Start the python main with -j.

+## Other rules

+You cannot install dependencies.
+You can only use the ones given in the repository.

+## Submission

+Submit a single zip file containing your bot and any other necessary file at </br>
+mathieu.carpentier.3@ulaval.ca

+Make sure to submit before Sat.
+11h30 AM.</br>
+Make sure to include your team name in the email.